Shanti is a fiction editor and an expert when it comes to caring for ducks.

 Further confusion may occur due to the gooseberry's name.
 How apt that the plant is named after the goose, you may think.
 In-depth research reveals that the gooseberry's name has nothing to do with geese, but is actually connected, according to Wikipedia, to the Middle High German word krus (curl, crisped) and the Latin word grossularia.

-If you use the chemical hydrogen cyanide as a search term in conjunction with gooseberry, then you will find information at Plants For A Future about the toxicity of Ribes uva-crispa, or the gooseberry bush.
+If you use the chemical hydrogen cyanide as a search term in conjunction with gooseberry, then you will find information at Plants for a Future about the toxicity of Ribes uva-crispa, or the gooseberry bush.
 While there is a bright yellow caution symbol containing an exclamation point in the "Known Hazards" box, a number of benefits are listed before, at last, in one small sentence it states that "In excess, however, it can cause respiratory failure and even death."
-On the same page it is listed below that both the plant's leaves and berries are edible, with the young, tender leaves mentioned as salad worthy.
-Furthermore, the plant is given a 5 out of 5 edibility rating.
+On the same page, it is listed below that both the plant's leaves and berries are edible, with the young, tender leaves mentioned as salad worthy.
+Furthermore, the plant is given a five out of five edibility rating.

 Another site, The Tortoise Table, geared toward pet tortoises, takes a more conservative approach, stating that "The fresh young leaves of most Ribes species are said to contain small amounts of hydrogen cyanide and have the potential to cause serious problems if eaten in quantity." and recommends erring on the safe side and not feeding them to reptiles.
 But for this information to come up, one would need to be searching for "foods toxic or potentially toxic to tortoises."